zeebinz/kohana-generator/guide/generator/types.md

 **file($path)**
 :	The absolute path to the resource can be set directly, but otherwise it will be guessed based on name, folder and module settings, which is what you usually want.

+**path($basepath)**
+:	You will normally be working within either the APPPATH or MODPATH contexts, but sometimes you may want to set an alternative absolute base path outside of these defaults.
+This option should obviously be used with caution, especially if user input is involved.

 **template($template)**
 :	The view template used by the generator must be stored in the views folder.
 The value is what you would normally use to load templates, e.g. 'generator/type/class' will load 'views/generator/type/class.php', wherever it can be found in the Cascading Filesystem.
 This means that it's very easy to swap the default templates with your own - just add them to the views folder in your application.